AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-8.md

 ![](https://heyashu.in/images/blogs/epi86.png)

-### Interpreted Language vs. Compiled Language
+### Interpreted language vs. compiled language (and where V8 fits)

 An interpreter reads and executes code line by line, while a compiler reads the entire code, compiles it, and then passes it to the engine for execution.
 JavaScript uses both a compiler and an interpreter to run the code, along with several optimizations like **JIT (Just-in-Time Compiler)**.

-I highly recommend reading **[Scope and Closures by Kyle Simpson](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/README.md)** to dive deeper into these concepts.
-I am covering digital notes of these books seeding soon in the garden [here](https://heyashu.in/digital-garden/notes).
 The compiler used by V8 is called **Turbofan**, and its job is to optimize the code so that it runs faster, especially if the same section of code is executed multiple times.
+If code changes shape (e.g., objects with different hidden classes), V8 may deopt and re-optimize—this is why consistent shapes and predictable types matter for performance.

 Also, remember that **Garbage Collection** happens in parallel to free up memory.
 Below, I’ve listed the names of some garbage collectors used in the V8 engine—make sure to look them up and read about them.